klamma/ar-for-eu-book/_pages/chapters/tracking.md

 From the difference in time between the emission and the received reflection, the distance to the reflecting surface can be computed.
 Due to the high speed of light, the measurement logic needs to be very quick, i.e. in the range of picoseconds.

+## Ultra Sound

 ## Mechanical

 With mechanical tracking setups, movements can be tracked by their effect on a mechanical system.
+Examples for mechanical tracking systems include exoskeletons.
-It was used on the Ultimate Display where the head-mounted display was connected to a series of metal bars.
+This tracking technique was also used on the Ultimate Display where the head-mounted display was connected to a series of metal bars.
 By moving the head, the bars would be pushed out of the way or pulled along and could rotate in a mechanical construction.
 This rotation was registered by the system and from the amount of rotation the head movement could be reconstructed.
 In modern systems, mechanical tracking can be found in combination with haptic feedback devices.